STEM

 How are educators using AI in learning environments today?

-K-12 educators across classrooms and afterschool or summer learning settings are invited to take a short survey to help shape the future of AI literacy in STEM.
+K-12 educators across classrooms and afterschool or summer learning settings are invited to take a short survey to shape the future of AI literacy in STEM.

 This national effort, led by the @ngcproject in partnership with @IngeniaLearning and @STEMNextOpportunityFund, aims to identify gaps, challenges, and promising practices in how AI is being introduced to young people.

 The survey takes about 15 minutes, and your input will help inform future resources and support for educators nationwide.
-Take the survey

 Professional Development Opportunities🚀